 - This is the only reason for anything that happens in The Awesome Slapstick, including the Monster Clowns from Dimension X, the five-year-old toddler and his giant robotic teddy bear, and the highly explosive Neutron Bum.

-- In one of Father Justin McCarthy's Brother Juniper comics the title character is carrying a pipe organ in his cupped hands while a fellow monk on the floor above him yells "Put it here!"
+- In one Brother Juniper strip Juniper is carrying a pipe organ in his cupped hands while a fellow monk on the floor above him yells "Put it here!"

 - The Touhou M-1 Grand Prix is a Boke and Tsukkomi Routine competition staring characters from an Elegant Gothic Lolita World of Badass Shoot 'em Up.
 It runs on Rule of Funny.
 There's even an instance of with a finalist crying all-alone, running into a Hope Spot / Jump Scare that's played for laughs.